Safety & security

 The Barbican is proud to be a J9 venue.
 This national initiative aims to provide safe and secure opportunities for people to disclose domestic abuse and access a full support system.
 Staff at each J9 contact point are trained to signpost, advise and spot the signs of domestic abuse.
 Each venue has a safe place where people can access information and use a phone to call for further help.
-Look out for the pink J9 heart and find more information about J9 on their website.
+Look out for the pink J9 heart.
+Visit the J9 website for more information.

 View the Barbican's J9 Information Pack.